-- (a) Includes expense related to the cash settlement of unvested equity awards that were outstanding at the consummation of the Rackspace Acquisition (amounting to \$3 million for the year ended December 31, 2019 and zero for all other periods), retention bonuses, mainly relating to restructuring and integration projects, and the related payroll tax, senior executive signing bonuses and relocation costs, and payroll taxes associated with the exercise of stock options and vesting of restricted stock.
-The year ended December 31, 2020 also includes \$13 million for one-time cash bonuses related to successful completion of the IPO. - (b) Includes legal, professional, accounting and other advisory fees related to the acquisition of Onica in the fourth quarter of 2019 and the IPO in the third quarter of 2020, integration costs of acquired businesses, purchase accounting adjustments (including deferred revenue fair value discount), payroll costs for employees that dedicate significant time to supporting these projects and exploratory acquisition and divestiture costs and expenses related to financing activities. - (c) Includes consulting and advisory fees related to business transformation and optimization activities, payroll costs for employees that dedicate significant time to these projects, as well as associated severance, facility closure costs and lease termination expenses.
+- (a) Includes expense related to retention bonuses, mainly relating to restructuring and integration projects, and the related payroll tax, senior executive signing bonuses and relocation costs, and payroll taxes associated with the exercise of stock options and vesting of restricted stock.
+The year ended December 31, 2020 also includes \$13 million for one-time cash bonuses related to successful completion of the IPO. - (b) Includes legal, professional, accounting and other advisory fees related to acquisitions and the IPO, certain one-time costs related to being a first year public company, integration costs of acquired businesses, purchase accounting adjustments (including deferred revenue fair value discount), payroll costs for employees that dedicate significant time to supporting these projects and exploratory acquisition and divestiture costs and expenses related to financing activities. - (c) Includes consulting and advisory fees related to business transformation and optimization activities, payroll costs for employees that dedicate significant time to these projects, as well as associated severance, facility closure costs and lease termination expenses.
 This amount also includes employee related costs and other costs related to the July 2021 Restructuring Plan of \$25.4 million for the year ended December 31, 2021, which are accounted for as exit and disposal costs under ASC 420.
 In addition, it includes certain costs associated with the July 2021 Restructuring Plan which are not accounted for as exit and disposal costs under ASC 420, including one-time offshore build out costs. - (d) Represents historical management fees pursuant to management consulting agreements.
-The management consulting agreements were terminated effective August 4, 2020, and therefore no management fees have accrued or will be payable for periods after August 4, 2020. - (e) Includes gains and losses on investment and from dispositions, including our investment in CrowdStrike realized in 2019. - (f) Includes modification costs and extinguishment gains and losses related to repurchases of 8.625% Senior Notes, the February 2021 Refinancing Transaction and termination of the Receivables Financing Facility. - (g) Reflects mainly changes in the fair value of foreign currency derivatives. - (h) All of our intangible assets are attributable to acquisitions, including the Rackspace Acquisition in 2016. - (i) We utilize an estimated structural long-term non-GAAP tax rate in order to provide consistency across reporting periods, removing the effect of non-recurring tax adjustments, which include but are not limited to tax rate changes, U.S. tax reform, share-based compensation, audit conclusions and changes to valuation allowances.
+The management consulting agreements were terminated effective August 4, 2020, and therefore no management fees have accrued or will be payable for periods after August 4, 2020. - (e) Includes gains and losses on investment and from dispositions. - (f) Includes expenses related to repurchases of 8.625% Senior Notes, the February 2021 Refinancing Transaction and termination of the Receivables Financing Facility. - (g) Reflects changes in the fair value of foreign currency derivatives and other foreign currency gains and losses. - (h) All of our intangible assets are attributable to acquisitions, including the Rackspace Acquisition in 2016. - (i) We utilize an estimated structural long-term non-GAAP tax rate in order to provide consistency across reporting periods, removing the effect of non-recurring tax adjustments, which include but are not limited to tax rate changes, U.S. tax reform, share-based compensation, audit conclusions and changes to valuation allowances.
 We used a structural non-GAAP tax rate of 26% for all periods which reflects the removal of the tax effect of non-GAAP pre-tax adjustments and non-recurring tax adjustments on a year-over-year basis.
 The non-GAAP tax rate could be subject to change for a variety of reasons, including the rapidly evolving global tax environment, significant changes in our geographic earnings mix including due to acquisition activity, or other changes to our strategy or business operations.
 We will re-evaluate our long-term non-GAAP tax rate as appropriate.
 We believe that making these adjustments facilitates a better evaluation of our current operating performance and comparisons to prior periods. - (j) Excludes accelerated depreciation expense related to facility closures.